 “The true mystery of the world is the visible, not the invisible.”Oscar Wilde

 In this post we will dig into a few important nitty gritty points about sharpening stones everyone needs to know.
-Perhaps you already know all these points, but please ready your shovel because there may be at least one buried surprise.
+Perhaps Beloved Customer already knows all these points, but please ready your shovel because there may be at least one buried surprise.

 A Flea’s-Eye View